IMAGINE-Consortium/imagine/doc/source/components.rst

 .. literalinclude:: ../../imagine/templates/magnetic_field_template.py

-It was assumed the existence of a hypothetical module :py:mod:`MY_GALAXY_MODEL` which, given a set of parameters and 3 arrays containing coordinate values, computes the magnetic field vector at each point.
+It was assumed the existence of a hypothetical module :py:mod:`MY_GALAXY_MODEL` which, given a set of parameters and three 3-arrays containing coordinate values, computes the magnetic field vector at each point.

 The method :py:meth:`get_field() <imagine.fields.basic_fields.MagneticField.get_field>` must return an :py:class:`astropy.units.Quantity`,